Fabrice Ziolkowski: Background

-Fabrice Ziolkowski was born on January 28, 1954, in Charleville-Mézières, France.
-His family emigrated, first to Montreal, Quebec, Canada, then to the United States.
+Fabrice Ziolkowski was born in Charleville-Mézières, France.
+His family emigrated, first to Canada, then to the United States.
 He studied at the Brooks Institute of Photography, received a BA and MA in film and literature from the University of California at Santa Barbara, and did doctoral work at the University of California, Los Angeles (UCLA).

 Career

 Ziolkowski started his career as a member of the Lumina film group which included experimental filmmaker MM Serra.
 He is foremost a screenwriter, but has also directed and produced films.
-Since the 2000s, he has emerged as a voice director.
+Since 2005, he has worked as a voice actor and director.